fragrussu/PaperScripts/README.md

 # License
 PaperScripts and all data and code within it is distributed under the BSD 2-Clause License, Copyright (c) 2019, 2020, 2021 University College London.
 All rights reserved.
 Link to license [here](http://github.com/fragrussu/PaperScripts/blob/master/LICENSE).

+**The use of PaperScripts MUST also comply with the individual licenses of all of its dependencies.**

 # Acknowledgements
 Funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 634541) and from the United Kingdom Engineering and Physical Sciences Research Council (EPSRC R006032/1 and M020533/1) is acknowledged.